StudyHub-Bulgaria/doorguy/docs/raspberry_control.md

 - If a valid QR code is detected, using python's qrcode library parse user data.
 Send data with validation API

 #### Light modes:

+Because ambient light differs greatly morning to evenning and are taking pictures of the QR codes, we need to account for ambient light.
+In very bright ambient light, reduce exposure, in dark evenings increase exposure to get clearer picture.

 Check average ambient light for morning, noon, evening, night for winter/summer.
 Need to take a camera to location to do tests.
 - implement 3/4/5 light modes: very dark, mild/cloudy and bright that rotate at set hours (7:00, 13:00, 17:00 etc).
 Play with exposure times in a dark/bright room to get sharpest image.
 Test with generated data from test_data/.